FNALssi/spack-mpd/doc/Selection.md

    automatically select the project after it has been created.
 2. Activating a Spack environment with a given name will automatically select the corresponding project.
-3. Explicitly invoking `spack mpd select <project>` will select the specified project, assuming it is exists.
+3. Explicitly invoking `spack mpd select`:
+   1. `spack mpd select -p <project>` will select the specified project by name, assuming it exists.
+   2. `spack mpd select <top-level directory of project>` will select the project corresponding to the specified directory.
+   3. `spack mpd select` (with no arguments) will (a) provide a menu of existing MPD projects and allow you to specify which one you would like to select, or (b) select the only MPD project if only one exists.

 You can tell which project is selected by invoking `spack mpd list`---the selected project is indicated with a right-pointing